nitkizs/test/test.md

 ## 4.3 High-Impact Filtering (Uniqueness Filtering)

 This stage focuses on removing duplicate and near-duplicate images to improve dataset quality, reduce redundancy, and ensure diversity for model training.

+Unlike previous filtering stages, the new dataset is not processed independently.
+Instead, it is combined with the previously used training dataset to identify and remove redundant samples across both datasets.

-The process is applied separately to positive and negative datasets and uses **DINOv2** for feature-based similarity.
+The process is applied separately to the positive and negative datasets and uses DINOv2 for feature-based similarity comparison.

 Key Benefits of Duplicate Filtering:
  * Avoid Overfitting: Reduces the risk of overfitting by eliminating redundant images.